ethanresnick/json-api/README.md

 By contrast, with the square-bracket syntax you'd have to write something like:

-`?filter[zip][in][]=90210&filter[zip][in][]=100121`.
+`?filter[zip][in][]=90210&filter[zip][in][]=10012`.

+### Formatting filtering constraints
-In this library's format, the value of the `filter` parameter is one or more "filter constraints" listed next to each other.
+In this library's default format, the value of the `filter` parameter is one or more "filter constraints" listed next to each other.
 These constraints narrow the results to only include those that match.
 The format of a filter constraint is: `(fieldName,operator,value)`.
 For example:

 - `(name,eq,Bob)`: only include items where the name equals Bob
 - `(salary,gte,150000)`: only include items where the salary is greater than or equal to 150,000.

-As a shorthand, when the operator is "eq" (for equals), you can omit the operator entirely.
-E.g. `(name,Bob)` expresses the same constraint as `(name, eq,Bob)`.
+If the value given is an integer, a float, `null`, `true`, or `false`, it is treated as a literal; every other value is treated as a string.
+If you want to express a string like "true", you can explicitly put it in single quotes, e.g.: `(street,eq,'true')`.
+To define a list of values, surround the values in parentheses and separate them with commas (e.g. `(90210,10012)` is a list of values used with the `in` operator above).

 The valid operators are: `eq`, `neq`, `in`, `nin`, `lt`, `gt`, `lte`, and `gte`.

-If the value given is an integer, a float, `null`, `true`, or `false`, it is treated as a literal; every other value is treated as a string.
-If you want to express a string like "true", you can explicitly put it in single quotes, e.g.: `(street,contains,'true')`.
+If you have multiple constraints, you can choose whether to combine them with an `AND` or an `OR`.
+To do that, instead of providing three items in your field constraint (i.e., the field name, operator, and value), provide only two: 1) `and` or `or`, and 2) a list of constraints.
+E.g.:

+`GET /people?filter=(or,((name,eq,Bob)(zip,eq,90210)))`

+Will find all the people who are named Bob or who live in the 90210 zip code.

-Putting it all together, to find only the people named Bob who live in the 90210 zip code, you'd do: `GET /people?filter=(name,Bob)(zip,90210)`.
+Filter constraints listed next to each other at the top-level are combined with an "AND".
+E.g., `GET /people?filter=(name,Bob)(zip,90210)` will give only the people named Bob who live in the 90210 zip code.

+Finally, as a shorthand, when the field name is not `and` or `or`, and the operator you want is `eq` (for equals), you can omit the operator entirely.
+E.g. `(name,Bob)` expresses the same constraint as `(name,eq,Bob)`.

+Putting it all together, you could do:

+`GET /people?filter=(or,((email,test@example.com)(name,Test)))(dob,gte,1963)`

+This will find everyone born after 1963 who also has either the name Test or the email test@example.com

 ## Pagination
 Pagination limit and offset parameters are accepted in the following form: